St. Louis Personal Injury Attorney Serving Missouri & Illinois

 When you have been involved in an accident, whether involving a car, truck, motorcycle, bicycle, bus, or as a pedestrian, you can face a number of challenges following the accident.
 In particular, if your injuries are serious, your entire life can be changed.
 You could find yourself unable to return to work, facing mountains of medical bills and a recalcitrant insurance company.
-In order to ensure the outcome of your accident is as positive as possible, contact an experienced St. Louis injury law attorney as quickly as possible after your accident.
+In order to ensure the outcome of your accident is as positive as possible, contact an experienced St. Louis personal injury attorney as quickly as possible after your accident.

 As determined by the car insurance industry and reported by Forbes, every “average” adult driver will statistically speaking, file a claim for a collision about once every 17.9 years.
 This means if you received your driver’s license at the age of 16, it is likely you will be involved in some type of crash by the time you are 34, and over the course of your lifetime, you will have at least three crashes.
 While this statistic seems quite alarming, remember that the chances are high these crashes will not be deadly, because the numbers include every type of car accident, from parking lot bump-ins to multi-car pileups on the freeway.

 Following a car accident, it is extremely important that you seek medical attention—even if you believe you are “fine.”
 During a car accident, the body experiences a surge of adrenaline which can often mask symptoms of an injury.
 If you refuse medical attention—then later realize you were actually injured in the collision—it could be much more difficult for your attorney to secure an equitable settlement on your behalf.
 In the same vein, never utter the words “I’m sorry” at the scene of the accident, even if you believe you might have been at least partially responsible for the collision.
 In fact, say as little as possible at the scene of the accident and afterward, until you have spoken to a knowledgeable St. Louis car accident attorney.